Retiring from Tech Early? Rule of 55 vs. 72(t) SEPP for Penalty-Free Retirement Account Withdrawals

 How do I properly set up and document a 72(t) plan?

 You must segregate a single IRA for the plan, choose a valuation date, and pick a life expectancy table.
-Meticulous record-keeping is non-negotiable for audit protection.
-You will need to save calculation records, valuation statements, and a memo outlining your decisions.
+Meticulous record-keeping is essential.
+You should retain calculation records, valuation statements, and documentation outlining your election choices in case of an audit.

 Can I switch my 72(t) calculation method if I need less money?

-You get a one-time switch from a fixed method Amortization or Annuitization, to the more flexible RMD method.
-You can never switch from RMD to a fixed method.
+Under current IRS guidance, you are allowed a one-time switch from a fixed method (Amortization or Annuitization) to the RMD method.
+You generally cannot switch from the RMD method to a fixed method.

 What are the tax reporting requirements for a 72(t) SEPP?

 You will receive a Form 1099-R each year.
-You must confirm it shows distribution code "2" in Box 7 which indicates an early distribution with a known exception to the penalty.
-All income will be taxed as ordinary income.
+You should verify it shows distribution code "2" in Box 7, which indicates an early distribution with a known exception to the penalty.
+These distributions are taxed as ordinary income.

 Your Next Steps